cddlc/docs/docs/language/sockets_plugs.md

 --8<-- "includes/examples/build_docs.sh:lang_socket_build"
 ```

 exports the Go declarations in "lib/plug_socket.go".
-To satisfy the Location type in Go a file with this declaration must be added.
+To satisfy the Location type in Go, a file with this declaration must be added.

 === "lib/plug_socket.go"